 In ancient Egypt, monotheism has its roots in the establishment of the one “sun” god by Akhenaten of Amarna (1352-1336 BCE).
 This was possibly a forerunner of Judaism, Christianity and Islam.
 The people still followed the traditional gods, such as fertility gods etc.

 Later generations branded Akhenaten a criminal and a heretic as he threatened 2000 years of Egyptian religion.
 The return to the old religion came quickly and was during his son’s time.
 (Tutankhamen).
 The boy king reigned from age nine to about eighteen when his uncle who was caretaking should have handed over power.
 Tut mysteriously died at exactly that point.
-(Recent DNA testing has exstablished that he fell ill rather than being assassinated).
+(Recent DNA testing has exstablished that he fell ill and died, rather than being assassinated).
 Pharaoh after Pharaoh set about disinheriting the old religion.
 The idea of one god then surfaced as the God of Moses.